Diane Finegood: Mid career

 In 2000, Finegood was appointed as the inaugural scientific director of the CIHR Institute if Nutrition, Metabolism and Diabetes.
 In this role, Finegood began directing research funds towards the obesity epidemic.
 Her focus on obesity led her to establish a novel public-private collaboration called Canada on the Move with Kellogg Canada.
 During her time as scientific director, she evolved her academic pursuits towards public-private partnership, systems thinking. and complexity.
 She stepped down as scientific director in 2008 after serving in the role for eight years.

-From 2012-2016, Finegood was president and CEO of the Michael Smith Foundation for Health Research where she was responsible for raising $140 million in funding from the provincial government and led the development of a provincial health research strategy.
+From 2012 to 2016, Finegood was president and CEO of the Michael Smith Foundation for Health Research where she was responsible for raising $140 million in funding from the provincial government and led the development of a provincial health research strategy.

 During this period, Finegood was recognized as a Trailblazer & Trendsetter in the 2006 Top 100 Canada's Most Powerful Women.
 In 2007, she was elected a Fellow of the Canadian Academy of Health Sciences.
 She also received the 2008 Frederick G. Banting Award from Diabetes Canada for her contributions to obesity and diabetes.

 Current Activity

 In 2017, she returned to full time work at Simon Fraser University where she is a professor of Biomedical Physiology & Kinesiology and a fellow in the Morris J. Wosk Centre for Dialogue.
-She taught the Semester in Dialogue from 2017-2023 and received a teaching award for her contributions.
+She taught the Semester in Dialogue from 2017 to 2023 and received a teaching award for her contributions.

 She continues to work on systems approaches to complex challenges.
 She has written about the importance of systems thinking to public health and to building trust in healthcare.
 Out of her passion to spread the ideas of systems thinking Finegood launched the Complex Systems Frameworks Collection in May 2024.
 She has also built a dialogue facilitation practice including national dialogues to inform the Framework for Diabetes in Canada.